fursatiinsaan/HackerRank/README.md

 # HackerRank
-I will share all my solved questions given in college assignments and finding online
+I will share all my solved questions given in college assignments and found online.